-Physical Layer Services and Protocols
+4.3 Physical Layer Services and Protocols

 In this section we discuss the service offered by the Physical layer to Data Link entities.
-Protocols that use an available transmission facility in order to support a physical connection covered using example protocols, including RS 232C, X.21, and EEE 802.3.

-M3.1 A Model of the Physical Layer
+Protocols that use an available transmission facility in order to support a bysical connection covered using example protocols, including RS 232C, X.21, and EEE 802.3.
+43.1 A Model of the Physical Layer

-A model of the Physical layer is presented in Figure 8.7.
-It brings out the fact that Physical layer service, formally termed Physical service, or PhS, is used by Data entities, irrespective of whether they reside in end systems or in Intermediate ems.
-As such, Data Link entities are also referred to as Physical service users, or PhS services are provided to its users at service access points, termed Physical service Access Points, or PhSAPs.
+A model of the Physical layer is presented in Figure 4.7.
+It brings out the fact that the Physical layer service, formally termed Physical service, or PhS, is used by Data Link entities, irrespective of whether they reside in end systems or in Intermediate estems.
+As such, Data Link entities are also referred to as Physical service users, or PhS esters.